Avoiding Damp and Mould in London Retrofits: A Homeowner Guide

 • ignoring junctions around beams, chimneys and bays

-Avoiding these issues is far easier than resolving them later.
+These issues are far easier to prevent than to resolve once they are embedded in the fabric.
 Early planning saves time, cost and worry.

 What a Good Moisture Strategy Looks Like